What’s on this page?

 Enhanced Facilities Services

-Facilities staff disinfect classrooms and other instructional spaces each night, as well as routinely disinfect high-touch or high-use public spaces — such as door handles and bathrooms — throughout the day.
+Facilities staff disinfect classrooms and other instructional spaces each night, and routinely disinfect high-touch or high-use public spaces — such as doorknobs, light switches, desktops, sink handles and countertops — throughout the day.

 When combined with other health and safety measures, increasing outside air, improving air handler filtration and making other upgrades to campus HVAC systems, where necessary, can help prevent the spread of COVID-19.